-October 7th is the day to tackle the hefty issue of weight, as it is Pet Obesity Awareness Day, organised by the Association for Pet Obesity Prevention.
+October 14th is the day to tackle the hefty issue of weight, as it's Pet Obesity Awareness Day, organised by the Association for Pet Obesity Prevention.

 The ideal weight of your Parrot depends on the species themselves.
 Speak to your local vet, who should be able to advise you on the correct weight for your feathered friend.

 But obviously if your Parrot is overweight it can affect their wellbeing.
 They’ll find it harder to move around, play and generally be the active Parrot they love to be.